Osaruesea/BSE_Osaruese_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/EKlQOR1vBHA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Third Milestone
-My third milestone is the increased reliability and accuracy of my robot.
-I ameliorated the sagging and fixed the reliability of the finger.
-As discussed in my second milestone, the arm sags because of weight.
-I put in a block of wood at the base to hold up the upper arm; this has reverberating positive effects throughout the arm.
-I also realized that the forearm was getting disconnected from the elbow servo’s horn because of the weight stress on the joint.
-Now, I make sure to constantly tighten the screws at that joint.
+My third milestone I did add much to the project.
+The only extra part that I added on to me project was an ultra sonic sensor.
+The ultra sonic sensor only added four more wires to my robot.
+The wires that I used were male to female wires and I used these wires to connect the ultra sonic sensor to the ardunino.
+The rest of the work for the ultra sonic sensor was coding commands and actions that I wanted the ultra sonic sensor to do.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8ysGsGmRhvE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>